Virgil Vasquez

-Virgil Matthew Vasquez (born June 7, 1982) is a former right-handed professional baseball pitcher and the current pitching coach for the Toledo Mud Hens, the Triple-A affiliate of the Detroit Tigers.
+Virgil Matthew Vasquez (born June 7, 1982) is an American former right-handed professional baseball pitcher and the current pitching coach for the Toledo Mud Hens, the Triple-A affiliate of the Detroit Tigers.
 He completed a 12-year professional pitching career with 5 different MLB organizations while appearing in parts of two Major League Baseball seasons with the Detroit Tigers and Pittsburgh Pirates.
 He has a 101-92 record in his 12 years as a professional pitcher.
 During 2021 he will serve as the pitching coach of the Wichita Wind Surge.

 Early life and education

 Vasquez was born in Santa Barbara, California.
 He went 23-3 in his final two years of high school with 179 strikeouts while also hitting over .400.
-Vasquez was originally drafted by the Texas Rangers in the 7th round of the 2000 Major League Baseball Draft out of Santa Barbara High School, but chose to attend the University of California, Santa Barbara, instead.
+Vasquez was originally drafted by the Texas Rangers in the 7th round of the 2000 Major League Baseball draft out of Santa Barbara High School, but chose to attend the University of California, Santa Barbara, instead.
 He finished his college career with 189 strikeouts, the eighth most in school history.
-Vasquez was then selected by the Detroit Tigers in the seventh round of the 2003 Major League Baseball Draft.
+Vasquez was then selected by the Detroit Tigers in the seventh round of the 2003 Major League Baseball draft.